akouz/HBus/HBus_Power_Meter/README.md

 LED strip can be either close to the HBus Power Meter or it can be placed quite far away if LED Strip Driver used.
 A CAT5/CAT6 cable should be used to connect LED Strip Driver to the HBus Power Meter.
 Cable length can be up to 100 m.

+If LED Strip Driver not used then solder R7 and remove R6.
+LED strip to be connected to TB4 pin 1.

 HBus Power Meter can work autonomously, without any other HBus device.
 In that case only 12Vdc 1A power supply is required.
 Measured power is indicated on LED strip:
 - power consumed from grid indicated in red
 - power exported to grid indicated in blue